 Personal Capital Advisors Dedicated to You

 So far we’ve covered the rich offerings of the Personal Capital technology-assisted platform.
 From cash flow, investing, and retirement there are a wealth of free resources.
-The easy set up and robust dashboard make this robo-advisor a must for your your financial and investment management-whether you use Quicken, Mint or another system.
+The easy setup and robust dashboard make this robo-advisor a must for your financial and investment management-whether you use Quicken, Mint or another system.
 Next, learn how the dedicated Personal Capital Advisors work for you.

 Part 3 summarizes my meeting with the personal financial advisor.
 Although, I haven’t signed up for the paid Personal Capital, as I manage my own investments, I rely on the Personal Capital complimentary investment management tools.
 This article explains what to expect if you engage Personal Capital to manage some or all of your assets.
 You’ll also learn about the fee structure and corporate investment philosophy.

 How Much Does it Cost to Use the Paid Version of Personal Capital?